okfn/okfn.github.com/blog/_posts/2014-01-20-olap-cubes-and-logical-model.md

 Drilling down
 -------------

-*How many contracts per year?* or *Which type of producs was most wanted in 2012?* are kind of questions that are answere by "drilling down" through the data.
+*How many contracts per year?* or *Which type of products was most wanted in 2012?* are kind of questions that are answered by "drilling down" through the data.
 Drilling down means changing our focus to more detailed data.

 Drilling down can be done by concept hierarchies – for example going from year